-What Are the Benefits to Paying Cash for a Home?
+What Are the Benefits of Paying Cash for a Home?

 Depending on the temperature of the marketplace, paying cash has its benefits from a seller's point of view.
 Now, some experts might argue that it's always cash in the end, and it is.
 But getting to the "end" prevents some buyers who are using financing from getting there.

-Just make sure when you submit an offer you send along proof of funds with the offer.
+Just make sure when submitting an offer that you send along proof of funds with the offer.
 It's one thing to say you have the cash to close and quite another to provide proof.
 It makes your offer much stronger.

-- If a home does not appraise for the purchase price and the buyer is obtaining a loan that requires a 20% down payment or less, the lender will not lend unless the buyer coughs up more cash or the seller discounts the price.
+- No Appraisal Contingency: Appraisals are like... no, I'm not going to repeat that colloquialism, but everybody has an opinion.
+Appraisals are not cast in gold.
+The most common method is reliance on comparable sales, known as the comparative method, which involves choosing three to six properties and comparing those values to the property in question, adjusting upward or downward for updates/missing features.
+If a home does not appraise for the purchase price and the buyer is obtaining a loan that requires a 20 percent down payment or less, the lender will not lend unless the buyer coughs up more cash or the seller discounts the price.
 There are other options for dealing with a low appraisal, but they can also spell contract cancellation.